Post Author: Eugene Nagawiecki

 This might go over something like this:

-Potential Client: Yeah, we’d really like to have something we can see.
+Potential Client: Yeah, we’d like to have something we can see.
 I use my computer for work, but that’s as much as I can take of it.
-We were really hoping for something we can show off in our home.
+So we were really hoping for something we could show off in our home.

 Photographer: I hear you.
-This is why I suggest we go for my Complete Package.
+This is why I think we should go for my Complete Package.
 My Complete Package will give you both a printed photo album AND a digital USB with digital files so your daughter can easily share them on social media.
-How does that sound?
+How does that sound to you?

 Photographer: Do you want your daughter to love you?
 It’s not so easy to upload a photo album onto social media.
-I joke, but in all seriousness, this is an extremely important moment in your daughter’s life and you don’t want to take anything away from it.
-The digital product will allow her to use the images in the way she would like to.
+I joke, but in all seriousness, this is a significant moment in your daughter’s life, and you don’t want to take anything away from it.
+The digital product will allow her to use the images how she would like to.
 And while the Complete Package may be more than my Print Package or Digital Package on their own, it’s cheaper than combing the two together.
 This, to me, is the best option for you.
 What do you think?

 Potential Client: OK, I like that idea.
 Let’s do that.
 Only….